tests-always-included/wick/formulas/wick-base/README.md

 Internal: Checks if any sysv style scripts exist and are enabled.
 These services are the ones you will find in /etc/init.d/

 * $1 - Name of the service.

+Examples

+    if wickServiceIsEnabled mysql; then
+        echo "MySQL is enabled"
+    fi

 Returns true if the service is found and its enabled.